Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Introduction

 On the theoretical side, the Fermi surface reconstruction near optimal doping from large hole-like Fermi surface at higher doping to small hole pockets at lower doping has been attributed to a quantum phase transition to an assumed long range ordered $d$-density wave \cite{Tewari} or antiferromagnetic \cite{Eberlein} phase or an assumed nematic transition \cite{Maharaj} near optimal doping.
 However, experimental evidence for translational symmetry breaking bond currents or long ranged antiferromagnetic order has so far not been found in the relevant range of doping and magnetic fields.

 In this work, we assume that the Fermi surface reconstruction at high magnetic fields ($H\gtrsim H_{c2}$) near optimal doping is caused by a high-field long-range-ordered state, namely, incommensurate unidirectional CDW, that has been observed unambiguously in the pseudogap phase of the cuprates, although not near optimal doping.
 A similar long range ordered unidirectional CDW with $C_4$ symmetry breaking was considered earlier to explain the high field quantum oscillation experiments in the pseudogap phase \cite{Yao}.
 We find that the reconstructed Fermi surface in this state consists of hole pockets, in contrast to the Fermi surface of the low-field bidirectional CDW which is dominated by electron pockets.
+This is consistent with earlier calculations on bidirectional CDW which first proposed the existence of electron pocket \cite{Seb1} in this state and also on unidirectional CDW \cite{Seb2} which showed the existence of hole pockets.
 Starting from the Kubo formula which reduces to the semi-classical Boltzmann equations in appropriate limits, we calculate the Hall number in the unidirectional CDW state as a function of hole doping below optimal doping.
 We find that the assumed onset of this CDW (with or without a weak bidirectional component) explains the rapid drop in Hall number near optimal doping as observed in recent experiments~\cite{Badoux:2016, Laliberte:2016, Collignon:2016}.
 Adding a bidirectional component of equal magnitude to the unidirectional order parameter at intermediate range of hole doping, which is now supported by experiments \cite{Damascelli,Wu:2015,Wu:2011,Wu:2013,Chang:2012,Ghiringhelli:2012,Comin,Neto,Tabis,Croft,Gerber,Chang,Jang,Blackburn,Blanco,Lali,Wu:2011,Wu:2013,Gerber,Chang,Jang,Lali}, has the effect of including an electron pocket in the Fermi surface.
 The corresponding Hamiltonian reduces the zero temperature Hall number to negative values.
 Note that, recent high field x-ray scattering \cite{Gerber,Chang,Jang} and sound velocity \cite{Lali} measurements point to the co-existence of unidirectional and bidirectional CDW in the moderate range of hole doping, but not close to optimal doping.
 Our calculations explain the salient features of the high-field Hall effect experiments in the pseudogap phase, namely, sharp drop below optimal doping and negative values at moderate underdoping, entirely in terms of coexisting unidirectional and bidirectional charge orders (with weak bidirectional component near optimal doping), both of which have been unambiguously observed in the pseudogap phase of the cuprates at relevant scales of magnetic field and temperature.